sachinb4u/git-development-tutorial/Git-Setup-on-Windows-Machine.md

 * `core.filemode`
 This property defines whether to ignore the executable bit difference.
 It can also cause mysterious differences, immediately after cloning a repository.
 The reason behind is that unlike OSX/Linux, Windows does not support the executable bit on files.
 All Windows users should set this property to false to avoid running into this issue.

+### Generate SSH key

+- Search git bash in start and open it

+- Run the command `ssh-keygen -t rsa -C "your_email@example.com"`.
+Press enter on prompt.
+It will save below 2 files in /c/users/i313873/.ssh folder
+    * id_rsa - private key
+    * id_rsa.pub - public key

+- Go to https://github.wdf.sap.corp and follow https://help.github.com/articles/adding-a-new-ssh-key-to-your-github-account/ to add your SSH key to your GitHub account.